GSA-TTS/gitlab-ci-rails-template/README.md

 Otherwise, they are set as a `((variable))` within `manifest.yml` and the variable is defined depending on sensitivity:

 #### Credentials and other Secrets

-1. Store variables that must be secret using [CircleCI Environment Variables](https://circleci.com/docs/2.0/env-vars/)
-1. Add the appropriate `--var` addition to the `cf push` line on the deploy job

 1. Store variables that must be secret using [GitHub Environment Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-environment)
 1. Add the appropriate `--var` addition to the `cf_command` line on the deploy action like the existing `rails_master_key`